-Student Notification of Counseling due to Violation of No Call/No Show Policy
+Student Notification of Counseling due to Violation of N o Call/No Show Policy

-I, , acknowledge that I have repetitively violated the No Call/No Show Policy.
-I understand that another instance of No Call/No Show will result in academic probation.
-Subsequent to being placed on probation, there's a risk of being involuntarily withdrawn from the Weatherford College Radiologic Technology program due to continual violation of the No Call/No Show Policy.
+I, repetitively violated the No Call/No Show Policy.
+I under Show will result in academic probation.
+Subsequent to be being involuntarily withdrawn from the Weatherford Col to continual violation of the No Call/No Show Policy. rstand that another instance of No Call/No eing placed on probation, there's a risk of

 DATES OF NO CALL/NO SHOW:

+Student Signature and Date:

+Clinical Coordinator Signature and Date:

+Program Director Signature and Date: